 - Origination and/or underwriting fee

-- Title services fee
+- Title insurance and services fees

 “If you are unable to qualify for a loan with favorable terms, it may make more sense to simply wait until you can make the necessary changes to improve your credit history before trying again,” Griffin suggests.
 “A bit of patience and planning can save a lot of money and help you get the home you want.”